-Students need to think of innovative and sustainable solutions for their borough.
-The top teams from all five boroughs will be able to join the Battle of the Boroughs, an esports smackdown in New York City.
+Students thought of innovative and sustainable solutions for their borough.
+The top teams from all five boroughs joined the Battle of the Boroughs, an esports smackdown at the Intrepid in New York City.

 Prompt: How can we create a safe, connected, resilient, and sustainable borough that moves NYC forward without leaving anyone behind?